Filesystem Layout

 /var/lib/docker/overlay2/ | Image layers |

 Don’t manually modify /var/lib/docker/.
-Use dockmesh’s UI or docker CLI.
+Use dockmesh’s UI or the docker CLI.

 Log locations